axelarnetwork/axelar-contract-deployments/starknet/README.md

 - **[Offline Signing](./docs/OFFLINE-SIGNING.md)** - Complete guide for mainnet offline workflow
 - **[Key Management](./key-management.md)** - Security guidelines and key management

-### Contract Verification

-To verify contracts on block explorers:

-1. **Prepare source files**: Ensure all Cairo source files are in a single directory
-2. **Run verification**: Use `verify-contract.ts` with the appropriate explorer
-3. **Supported explorers**: Voyager (default) and Starkscan

-Note: Constructor arguments are automatically retrieved from the deployment configuration when available.

 ## 🔍 Troubleshooting

 ### Common Issues